JohnLCaron/rlauxe/README.md

 running simulations, we can use estimated error rates and add errors to the manufactured data.

 For each contest assertion we estimate the required sample size that will satisfy the risk limit some fraction (_auditConfig.quantile_) of the time.
-The contest sample_size is then the maximum of the contest's assertion estimates.
+The contest sample_size is then the maximum of the contests' assertion estimates.

 Audits are done in rounds.
 If a contest is not proved or disproved, the next round's estimated sample size starts from the previous audit's pvalue.